 - Hold at least a Bachelor’s degree

-- Have applied and been admitted to a graduate or professional degree program at the Twin Cities campus of the University of Minnesota as follows:
+- Have applied and been admitted to a graduate or professional degree program at the Twin Cities campus of the University of Minnesota in the following categories:

-- Students entering doctoral programs in the Colleges of Food, Agriculture, and Natural Resource Sciences; Biological Sciences; Liberal Arts; Education and Human Development; or the School of Public Health or the Humphrey School of Public Affairs or
+- doctoral programs in the Colleges of Biological Sciences; Education and Human Development; Food, Agriculture, and Natural Resource Sciences; Liberal Arts; the School of Public Health or the Humphrey School of Public Affairs.

 As an integral part of their award, all fellowship recipients participate in the interdisciplinary seminars offered each year by ICGC and designed specifically for them.
 ICGC Scholars are required to enroll in these courses for credit; the courses partially fulfill requirements for the Ph.D.
 Minor in Development Studies and Social Change.
 Students have the opportunity to present their own research and interests in informal seminars and also meet in weekly gatherings with other ICGC Scholars and faculty as well as to participate in ICGC research and scholarly activities.